brunorosilva/heroku-streamlit-setup/README.md

 If you have any problem with it, please open an issue and I'll get back to you.

+### Why is this package important and what do I need to use it?
+From what I've seen there's not lots of documentation about putting streamlit webapps into production, trust me I've suffered.

+You just need a Free [Heroku](https://www.heroku.com/) Account, a Github account and a [Streamlit](https://www.streamlit.io/) webapp you want to share with the world.

 ### Documentation
 <pre>
 $ hss --help